|Nutritional Guidelines (per serving)|

 Spoon the mixture into a lined 12-cup muffin pan (or one sprayed with nonstick cooking spray).
 Fill each muffin about 2/3 full.

-Bake for 15-18 minutes or until a toothpick comes out clean in the muffins.
+Bake for 15 to 18 minutes or until a toothpick comes out clean in the muffins.